suchipi/hex-engine/packages/website/docs/api-2d.md

 import { LowLevelMouse } from "@hex-engine/2d";
 ```

 A low-level Mouse Component.
-It supports mousemove, mousedown, and mouseup events.
+It provides an interface for mousemove, mousedown, mouseup, mouseover, and mouseout events on the canvas.
 The positions on these events are in Entity-local space; they're not "world positions".

 For click events, information about whether the cursor is within an Entity's geometry,
 and clean separation between left-click, right-click, and middle-click events, use `Mouse` instead.